spencereanes/spencereanes.github.io/project.md

 Group Members: Spencer Eanes, Brodie Thiede, Jacob Cabbage
 Final Project for Mobile Computing Apps Class
 Summary: Created a mobile application through react native, javascript, and node.js to allow students to sell and purchase books.
 App was served by a Java server connected to a PostGreSQL backend.
 Working version no longer available.
-Code available at ...
+Code available upon request.